-Best Settings For Apex Legends PC {Windows} Reddit 2020
+Best Settings For Apex Legends PC {Wind} Reddit

-Best Settings For Apex Legends PCor a laptop, the easiest way to boost performance is to start with the in-game settings.
-You’ll find the settings while in game pressing ESC and go to ‘settings’.
+Best Settings For Apex Legends PC or a laptop, the easiest way to boost performance is to start with the in-game settings.
+You’ll find the locations in the game by pressing ESC and going to ‘settings.’
 Apart from actual hardware in your computer, the graphics settings have the most impact on your FPS while gaming.

 First, you have to decide if you are a competitive gamer who wants every single frame possible or if you want the game to have beautiful graphics.
-You see, most hardcore gamers would essentially give up any graphic on high or disabling every possible effect, even though their computer can handle it easily.
+You see, most hardcore gamers would give up any drawing on high or disable every possible effect, even though their computer can handle it easily.
 Their only goal is to minimize lag, whatever it takes.

 The best Apex Legends for PC settings: How to get the best performance